King Lear:

 (King Lear, V.3:305)

-Many of us are understandably concerned about the state of today’s world: its vanity, cruelty and greed, the dominance of soulless forces inimical to Truth, Goodness and Beauty, and indeed to our own humanity, are on full display.
+Many of us are understandably concerned about the state of today’s world.
+Its vanity, cruelty and greed, the dominance of soulless forces inimical to Truth, Goodness and Beauty, and indeed to our own humanity, are on full display.
 How can this be allowed to continue in all good conscience?

 At all levels, whether individual, familial, societal, political, environmental, or global, we find disturbing signs of degradation, fragmentation and polarization, of rootless instability and powerlessness within a seemingly purposeless and unjust world.
 These symptoms of spiritual entropy are understood in Tradition to be part of the cosmic unfolding foretold in the ancient wisdom teachings and scriptures, and described as the End Times or Kali Yuga.
 It is a time of testing and sorting, when one either succumbs to wantonness and nihilism or reaches beyond for transcendent meaning, connection and harmony, for sanctuary within the Ark.